Achievable logoAchievable logo

 Starting position:

-• Grasp bar with closed, pronated grip (wider than shoulder-width)
+• Grasp the bar with a closed, pronated grip (wider than shoulder-width)

-• Sit with thighs under pads, feet flat, torso slightly leaned back
+• Sit with your thighs under the pads, feet flat, and torso slightly leaned back

 Downward movement phase: